valedictum/42-Cursus/README.md

 # 42_cursus

-My project submissions for the 42 cursus @ 42 Adelaide.
+My project submissions for the 42 cursus @ 42 Adelaide:

 🪐 RING 0 - 1 PROJECT --> COMPLETED ✅

     ✅ Ring 0 - Libft (SOLO, about 70 hours)

         The very first project as a student at 42.
 The object of the project was to recode functions of the C standard library as well as some other utility functions that will be used during the whole cursus e.g.

 🪐 RING 1 - 3 PROJECTS --> COMPLETED ✅✅✅